-A pill-sized, dissolvable cylinder used as a vehicle to administer medication through ingestion.
-Capsule shells, of which there are many variants, can contain any form of cannabis, even decarboxylated flower.
-Capsules range from single cannabinoid to full-spectrum or strain-specific oil, providing consumers with a myriad of choices to suit their exact needs.
-These often function as safer alternatives to combusting or vaping bud.
+Marijuana in pill form, typically used as a vehicle to administer medication through ingestion.
+Capsules can contain any form of cannabis, even decarboxylated flower.
+Capsules range from single cannabinoid to full-spectrum or strain-specific oil, providing consumers with myriad cannabis products to suit their needs.
+These often function as safer alternatives to vaping or smoking cannabis.

 “Try this capsule; it works just like an edible, only tasteless and easier to consume.”

 What are Capsules and Why are They Preferred by Some Users?

 Patients often opt for capsules instead of combustible flower or vaporizable products because capsules offer an easier and more convenient method of ingesting medication compared with combustion.
 Capsules also provide patients with exact dosing information, which allows them to plan for consistent effects.
 Typically, capsules containing cannabis are not cultivar-specific and are labeled by their cannabinoid contents, such as THC capsules and CBD capsules.

 How to Take THC Pills and How They Work in Your Body

 Immediate-release capsules work identically to edibles.
 They enter the body through the mouth and are absorbed through the stomach.
 The absorbed compounds are then metabolized in the liver.
 This is where THC is metabolized into a compound called 11-hydroxy-THC, which has a longer half-life and can have more of a sedative effect than THC alone.